merely-useful/py-rse/index.md

     This is healthy in small doses,
     but when Bao does it,
     there's always another objection lurking behind the first half dozen.

--   *Catherine* has so little confidence in her own ability (despite her good grades) that she won't make any decision, no matter how small, until she has checked with someone else.
-    Everything has to be spelled out in detail for her, and even then,
-    she will come up with questions that no one else would think needed asking.

 -   *Frank* believes that knowledge is power.
     He enjoys knowing things that other people don't---or to be more accurate,